 Working as a full-time yoga teacher

-I am now working full-time as a yoga teacher.
+I am now working full-time as a yoga teacher and yoga therapist.

 Currently, I teach: